 In groups, the interplay among participants provides a rich practice space to better get to know and improve how we relate to ourselves and others.

-As group sharing unfolds, members practice being present in their bodies, connecting to and vocalizing their emotional experiences with others, and experience being seen and heard.
+As group sharing unfolds, members practice being present in their bodies, connecting to and vocalizing their emotional experiences with others, and experiencing being seen and heard.

 Commonly explored topics might include working with difficult emotions, self-doubt, anxiety, stress, depression, family challenges, dating, career concerns, interpersonal relationships, and cultivating emotional resiliency.

-You’ll emerge from this group with a more compassionate understanding of your own relational patterns and better practiced towards deeper connection, to help you nurture healthier and happier relationships throughout your life.
+You’ll emerge from this group with a more compassionate understanding of your own relational patterns and better practice towards deeper connection, to help you nurture healthier and happier relationships throughout your life.

 - Individual final meeting once you decide to conclude your participation in the group, to clarify and integrate lessons learned from the group

 Giusita Michelle Vitale (pronouns she/ella) is a licensed counselor and coach offering remote sessions to clients living in RI or PA.
 Michelle works with adults navigating transitions or challenges in their lives, work, or education, and her practice aims to help clients transform their challenges into opportunities for greater learning, possibility, and growth.

 Her work with clients blends both compassion and practical skills that holistically support personal and professional development; her clients build clarity, confidence, and take bold action in a fulfilling direction.

 Michelle offers individual counseling, coaching or a blend of both.
 Additionally, Michelle holds group sessions, as she believes the interplay between and among group participants can create exponential possibilities for growth and positive change.

 Michelle was born and raised in Venezuela, in a biracial family and immigrated to the United States as a teen.
 Spanish is her native language.
 She received her Masters in Counseling Psychology from the University of Pennsylvania with a course of study focused on Multicultural Counseling.
 Prior to her work in counseling, she studied Business Administration at Babson College, worked in the private sector, and spent a year researching women’s leadership in Santiago de Chile as a Fulbright Scholar.